How Do We Calculate Global Temps. Anyway?

 Stephan Boltzman Formula says:

-340 watts / m^2 is equivalent to a temperature of 288 degrees K. = Earth's upper atmosphere.
+340 watts / m^2 is equivalent to a temperature of 288 degrees K. if there was no albedo / atmosphere.

 The IPCC considers the Earth to be a Black Body, and in doing so it uses the mathematics regarding radiative behaviour of black bodies that have existed for decades to describe Earth's relationship with the Sun and in particular, how the two bodies determine a thermostatically controlled average global temperature.
 As defined by the dictionary: